French embassy issues warning about Ireland’s housing crisis

 “It is therefore advisable for people planning to settle in Ireland to allow sufficient time for this search for accommodation (which can take several weeks).”

-The embassy warned of scams on various ad sites and called for “great vigilance” when looking for accommodation.
+The embassy warned of scams on various advertising sites and called for “great vigilance” when looking for accommodation.

 “It is essential to have solid financial guarantees and, if possible, certificates of payment of rent from your previous owners (‘reference letter’) in order to be able to present a rental file,” it added.